agapoff/check_solace/README.md

      -m,  --mode=STRING     test to perform
      -v,  --vpn=STRING      name of the message-vpn
      -n,  --name=STRING     name of the interface, queue, endpoint, client or message-vpn to test (needed when the corresponding mode is selected)
+     -y,  --type=STRING     type parameter for durable or non-durable queues and topic endpoints, if not specified it will get both
      -t,  --tls             SEMP service is encrypted with TLS -D,  --debug           debug mode